deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 She chuckled. “...Come on, big guy.
 That bar’s not gonna squat itself.”

-“Actually... would you rather go for a run?”
+“Actually...would you rather go for a run?”

 Marty smiled.